izik-adio/Cafe-Treat/README.md

 ## Contact

 Have questions, feedback, or just want to reach out?
-Feel free to contact us through the provided contact form or visit us at our physical location.
+Feel free to contact us through the provided contact form.

 ## Technologies Used

 This project is built using:

 - HTML5
-- CSS3
+- Tailwind CSS
 - JavaScript

 ## Under Development